 And where are these amino acids found?
 In the bits of animals and fish we don’t really like to eat that much.
 Of course we could slowly simmer down the bones and joints into gelatin or bone broth.
 But even if we did that, the collagen molecule may still be too big and sturdy to be properly absorbed.

 Luckily there is an easy, convenient way to get a daily dose of pure collagen that we can absorb.
-Taking a collagen peptide supplement such as Skinful is not only more bioavailable than gelatin, it’s a type I marine collagen, meaning it has incredibly small molecules that are closely matched to the collagen in our own skin.
+Taking a collagen peptide powder such as Skinful is not only more bioavailable than gelatin, it’s a type I marine collagen, meaning it has incredibly small molecules that are closely matched to the collagen in our own skin.

 Skinful is made from wild, certified, sustainable cod.
 And because it’s from Bare Biology, you know it’s free from additives or contaminants.